 If you experience bad dreams or nightmares frequently, there are some herbal supplements that you will want to avoid.
 Nightmares are a universal experience and account for up to 70 percent of all dreams in adults.
 Herbs that increase anxiety and depression or affect hormones and neurotransmitter levels may increase the frequency or the vividness of bad dreams.
 If you are prone to bad dreams, consult with a registered medical herbalist and a doctor to determine if a herbal supplement is OK for you to take.

 Products containing significant amounts of caffeine, such as coffee, black tea, green tea, guarana, energy drinks and energy supplements, may increase problems with insomnia and exacerbate nightmares and bad dreams.
-According to a study published in "The International Journal of Dream Research" in 2009 by the Central Institute of Mental Health in Germany, people who suffer from insomnia are more likely to experience bad dreams and nightmares during sleep.
+According to a study published in "The International Journal of Dream Research" in 2009 by the Central Institute of Mental Health in Germany, people who have insomnia are more likely to experience bad dreams and nightmares during sleep.
 When you go through periods of insomnia, sleep deprivation and fatigue may cause heightened stress and anxiety, leading to an increased frequency of nightmares.
 Any caffeinated products that stimulate the nervous system increase anxiety and prevent normal sleep cycles should be avoided in the late afternoons and evenings.

 Griffonia bean is an herbal supplement often marketed in supplements for its high content of a serotonin-precursor called 5-hydroxytryptophan, also known as 5-HTP.
 Taking griffonia bean as a herbal supplement can increase serotonin levels in the body and have a significant effect on dream experiences.
 In a study published in "The Journal of Sleep Research" in 2001, researchers from Harvard Medical School investigated the effects of SSRI drugs on the content of dreams.
 By increasing serotonin levels, patients experienced more intense dreams that often had increased levels of bizarreness.
 Use griffonia bean supplements with caution if you are prone to nightmares, and consult with a doctor before combining it with prescription medications or foods high in tryptophan.